ENFORCEMENT OF SUPPORT OBLIGATION

 Secretary of State shall not be liable to an individual for any action with

 respect to a certification by a State agency under this section.”
-(Emphasis added.)
+(Emphasis

-Sections 42 U.S.C.
-654(31) and 42
+Sections 42 U.S. Code 654(31) and 42

-U.S.C.
-652(k) requires state agencies, including the Office of Recovery
+U.S. Code 652(k) requires state agencies, including

-Services/Child Support Services (ORS/CSS), to notify the Secretary of Health
+the Office of Recovery Services/Child Support Services (ORS/CSS), to notify the

-support arrearages in an amount exceeding $2,500.00.
+parent (NCP)] that owes support arrearages in an amount exceeding $2,500.00.

-Once a passport is suspended when flagged by the Federal Office for
+NOTE: Once a passport is suspended when

-Child Support Enforcement (OCSE) for having an arrears balance of over $2,500.00,
+flagged by the federal Office for Child Support Enforcement (OCSE) for having

-the arrears balance must be paid-in-full before the NCP can have his/her
+an arrears balance of over $2,500.00, the arrears balance must be paid-in-full

-passport released.
-A passport will not
+before the NCP can have his/her passport released.
+A passport will not be

-pay the arrearage in full.
+the arrearage in full.

 Definitions

-1. Child Support – Pursuant to 26B-9-101:
+1. Child Support – Pursuant to Utah Code 26B-9-101:

-(b) "Child support" includes obligations ordered by a tribunal for the support of a spouse or former spouse with whom the child resides if the spousal support is collected with the child support.”
+(b) ‘Child support’ includes obligations ordered by a tribunal for the support of a spouse or former spouse with whom the child resides if the spousal support is collected with the child support.”
 (Emphasis added.)

 2. Past-due Support – Pursuant to 45 CFR 301.1: